JimHokanson/blog/blog/2024/2024_05__sas_reader_matlab/readme.md

 As part of a project I'm working on I asked to see some of the files the DCC was working with.
 Being (good?, true?) statisticians they sent me some data as SAS binary data files in the .sas7bdat format.
 They asked me whether I would prefer it if they exported the data as CSV files instead.
 Trying to get the data quickly, and figuring I could get any code to work ;) I declined their offer to export the files.
 One relatively quick "data use agreement" later I was logging onto a SharePoint server to download my data.

 I was hoping that the [Mathworks File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/) would have a solution for loading these files into MATLAB.
 Unfortunately that was not the case.
 The only thing I could find was [this code](https://www.mathworks.com/matlabcentral/fileexchange/15835-import-data-from-sas) which uses ActiveX to load the SAS file into Excel, saves the resulting Excel file, and then uses standard MATLAB functionality to load the Excel file; not ideal.
-(Update) Actually it appears that code doesn't really work, and instead the author recommends installing MySQL as a bridge for MATLAB [eeeek](https://www.mathworks.com/matlabcentral/fileexchange/13069-the-twain-shall-meet-facilitating-data-exchange-between-sas-and-matlab).
+(Update) Actually it appears that code doesn't really work, and instead the author recommends installing MySQL as a bridge for MATLAB, [eeeek](https://www.mathworks.com/matlabcentral/fileexchange/13069-the-twain-shall-meet-facilitating-data-exchange-between-sas-and-matlab) (although props to the author for the workaround).
 A similar search of GitHub, which I often search in addition to the File Exchange, failed to find any results.

 Recently MATLAB has been strengthening its ability to interface with Python.
 I figured perhaps I would try loading my file in Python.
 If that worked I would then write a wrapper to load the file in MATLAB, by calling Python.
 Note that unlike the Excel approach above MATLAB has a way of sharing memory (transferring memory?) between Python, as opposed to writing and reading a file from disk.

-A quick Google search suggested that Pandas, the "default" table loader in Python supported reading SAS files.
+A quick Google search suggested that Pandas, the "default" table loader in Python, supported reading SAS files.
 I pointed Pandas at my file (maybe 1 GB in size?) and ... waited.
 After maybe 30 seconds I quit the process.
 After looking at the Pandas SAS code that looked functional but not exactly designed for performance, I decided that maybe I wanted to spend some of my free time [shaving yet another Yak](https://seths.blog/2005/03/dont_shave_that/), or in this case, writing yet another MATLAB parser.

-Keep in mind, the CSV exporting from the DCC was still an option, but how hard code this be ....
+Keep in mind, the CSV exporting from the DCC was still an option, but how hard could this be ....

 # The Unlikely(?)
 Hero #